pburkholder/decksets/2018-04-cf-summit/text.md

 ^Hi.
 I'm Peter Burkholder, with cloud.gov, I spend most of my days working to help federal agencies adopt cloud.gov, and explaining what it means to work in Platform-as-a-Service.

-^So it's exciting to be with folks who already understand Cloud Foundry, and may already  be using it government or in their own highly regulated setting.
+^So it's exciting to be with folks who already understand Cloud Foundry, and may already  be using it government or in their own highly-regulated setting.

 ^To understand cloud.gov and its mission, let's talk about the key ingredient to working effectively in technology: Trust